AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 * In crypto, it typically results in a deeper drop: the *micro-accumulation*.
 * From there, the price gets bought up towards the middle of the range again.
 The future direction depends among other things on the strength of the bounce.

-You can use *micro-ranges* either to scalp the range, or to get more information about the market bias that is currently forming.
+You can use *micro-ranges* either to scalp the range (this is called [formation scalping](/glossary/#scalping)), or to get more information about the market bias that is currently forming.

 **Finding the inner market ranges**